Bluegill

 The following are habitats where you can catch Bluegill:

 Anglers who use light tackle find the bluegill an exciting and challenging fish.
-Bluegills can be caught year-round and are most active at dawn and dusk.
 The best time of year to catch them is in spring and summer.
 These fish are easy to catch and are a great option when fishing with kids.
 Most people fishing for bluegill will spin cast with a hook and worm.
-Adding a bobber to the line will help determine when a fish has taken the bait.
-Since their mouths are small, jigging with small hooks can also prove successful.
+When fishing with worms, it’s important to use small worms, or pieces of worms, just large enough to cover the hook.
+Remember, even adult bluegills have small mouths.

 The following are effective fishing methods and techniques for catching Bluegill: